 Of course, if you are in the area where the event has happened, the effects will be even greater.
 It is also important to understand that people in the health care and human services fields may be affected by common stress reactions.
 Watch for these reactions in yourself and your family.
-Then take the time to care of each other.
+Then take the time to take care of each other.

 Common stress reactions can be emotional (feelings), cognitive (thinking process), behavioral (actions) and physical (overall health).
 Some examples are anxiety, fear, depression, confusion, poor concentration, a change in sleeping or eating patterns, headaches, fatigue, stomach distress, and a decreased resistance to infection.
 All of these and others are normal responses to abnormal and traumatic events.

 - Make sure you are eating well, drinking lots of fluids and getting enough sleep.

 - Exercise and relaxation exercises are highly encouraged.